 Typically, content created by influencers has been associated with branding rather than a brand‘s performance marketing strategy.
-But, according to Meta, this view should be changed since studies show that branded content can promote both brand and performance.
+But, according to Meta, this view should be changed since studies show that branded content can boost and promote both brand and performance.

 We sat down with Meta’s creative strategist, Josefine Billström Raasakka, to unpack what it takes for brands to thrive on the Meta platforms today and why influencer content is integral to every performance marketing strategy.